-- Sign in with your SLU Net ID and default password.
+- Sign in with your SLU Net ID and default password provided by admissions

 - Review the requirements for a new password.

 - Enter your current password in the Old password: box.

 - Create a new password and enter it in the New password: and Verify Password: boxes.